Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/README.md

   An introduction to publishing events, using a size-aware batch to ensure the size does not exceed the transport size limits.

-- [Publish events to a specific Event Hub partition](./samples/Sample06_PublishEventsToSpecificPartitions.cs) An introduction to publishing events, using an Event Hub producer that is associated with a specific partition.
+- [Publish events to a specific Event Hub partition](./samples/Sample06_PublishEventsToSpecificPartitions.cs) An introduction to publishing events, using an Event Hub producer client that is associated with a specific partition.

 - [Publish events with custom metadata](./samples/Sample07_PublishEventsWithCustomMetadata.cs)
   An example of publishing events, extending the event data with custom metadata.

-- [Consume events from an Event Hub partition](./samples/Sample08_ConsumeEvents.cs) An introduction to consuming events, using a simple Event Hub consumer.
+- [Consume events from an Event Hub partition](./samples/Sample08_ConsumeEvents.cs) An introduction to consuming events, using a simple Event Hub consumer client.

 - [Consume events from an Event Hub partition, limiting the period of time to wait for an event](./samples/Sample09_ConsumeEventsWithMaximumWaitTime.cs)
-  An introduction to consuming events, using an Event Hub consumer with maximum wait time.
+  An introduction to consuming events, using an Event Hub consumer client with maximum wait time.

 - [Consume events from a known position in the Event Hub partition](./samples/Sample10_ConsumeEventsFromAKnownPosition.cs) An example of consuming events, starting at a well-known position in the Event Hub partition.